SamuelSwartzberg/flashcardifying_text_temp/ling/english-ling.md

 In english, the complementizer 'that' sometimes is unpronounced Akane thought that Lilly was a いい子. ⇒ Akane thought Lilly was a いい子.

+In the passive voice, the subject is not the agent (e.g. patient, them)